Doxuno

 GOVERNING LAW AND JURISDICTION

-This Agreement shall be governed by and construed in accordance with the laws of New Zealand, including the Partnership Act 1908 (PA 1908) and the Contract and Commercial Law Act 2017 (CCLA 2017).
+This Agreement shall be governed by and construed in accordance with the laws of New Zealand, including the Partnership Law Act 2019 (PLA 2019) and the Contract and Commercial Law Act 2017 (CCLA 2017).
 Any dispute not resolved under this Agreement shall be subject to the exclusive jurisdiction of the courts of Auckland, New Zealand.

 GENERAL PROVISIONS